ATAS (Amazing Task and Assignment System) Developer Guide

 Note:

-represents the month and year of the calendar view returned.d/05/20
+The arguments specified after the command wordcalendarrepresents the month and year of the calendar view returned.d/05/20refers to May 2020.

 Step 2